-a.
+- a.
 The permittee may apply for a testing frequency reduction upon the successful completion of the first four consecutive quarters of testing for one or both test species, with no lethal or sub-lethal effects demonstrated at or below the critical dilution.
-If granted, the monitoring frequency for that test species may be reduced to not less than once per year for the less sensitive species (usually the

-Fathead minnow) and not less than twice per year for the more sensitive test species (usually the Ceriodaphnia dubia).
+The request must be submitted to the USEPA R6 WET Coordinator, 6WQ-PO.
+If granted, the monitoring frequency for that test species may be reduced to not less than once per year for the less sensitive species (usually the vertebrate species) and not less than twice per year for the more sensitive test species (usually the invertebrate species). - b.

-- b.
 CERTIFICATION The permittee must certify in writing that no test failures have occurred and that all tests meet all test acceptability criteria in item 3.a. above.
-In addition the permittee must provide a list with each test performed including test initiation date, species, NOECs for lethal and sub-lethal effects and the maximum coefficient of variation for the controls.
+In addition, the permittee must provide a list with each test performed including test initiation date, species, NOECs for lethal and sub-lethal effects and the maximum coefficient of variation for the controls.
 Upon review and acceptance of this information the agency will issue a letter of confirmation of the monitoring frequency reduction.
-A copy of the letter will be forwarded to the agency=s Permit Compliance System section to update the permit reporting requirements. - c.
-SUB-LETHAL OR SURVIVAL FAILURES If any test fails the survival or sub-lethal endpoint at any time during the life of this permit, three monthly retests are required and the monitoring frequency for the affected test species shall be increased to once per quarter until the permit is re-issued.
+A copy of the letter will be forwarded to the agency's Permit Compliance System section to update the permit reporting requirements.

+c.
+SUB-LETHAL OR SURVIVAL FAILURES - If any test fails the survival or sub-lethal endpoint at any time during the life of this permit, three monthly retests are required and the monitoring frequency for the affected test species shall be increased to once per quarter until the permit is re-issued.
 Monthly retesting is not required if the permittee is performing a TRE.